Free substance use disorder residential treatment program expands to keep up with demand - News Break

 Free substance use disorder residential treatment program expands to keep up with demand

-The Indiana Commission to Combat Drug Abuse said across the state there’s been a rise in substance abuse disorder.
-“In the last year we’ve seen a 60 percent increase in naloxone from E.M.S. and a 50 percent increase in overdoses in our emergency departments,” said Douglas Huntsinger, Executive Director for Drug Prevention, Treatment and Enforcement Commission to Combat Drug Abuse and Chairman of the Indiana Commission to Combat Drug Abuse.www.wthr.com
+Indiana's Commission to Combat Drug Abuse says there's been a steep rise in substance abuse disorder across the state.
+“In the last year, we’ve seen a 60 percent increase in naloxone from EMS and a 50 percent increase in overdoses in our emergency departments,” said Douglas Huntsinger, executive director for drug prevention, treatment and enforcement and chairman of the Indiana Commission to Combat Drug Abuse.www.wthr.com

 Comments / 0